Ceramic-Blue-Tim/Guidelines/docs/_sources/dev_tools.md.txt

 ### Other alternatives

-* **Notepad** : as a very light and simple editor, it also an alternative to Vivado editor.
-It also allows add-ons and plugins and is included on most computers installation scripts.
+* **Notepad** : as a very light and simple editor, is also an alternative to Vivado editor.
+It allows add-ons and plugins and is included on most computers installation scripts.
 * **Atom** + **TerosHDL** : it is a solution very close to the first one.
 Atom slightly differs with VSCode on plugin management but I find VSCode more user friendly.
 * **Neovim** : if you spent a decent amount of time using vim that might a good alternative if paired with appropriates plugins.
 * **Your favorite editor** : any editor your familiar with is a good choice as long as it has hdl support available.